five-elephants/cell/doc/tour.md

 The body of the function is an expression, of which the result is returned when calling the function.
 When nothing should be returned a semicolon ';' can be used to absorb the result turning the expression into a statement.
-A compound expression using curly braces '{' and '}' can be used to from more complex expressions from a sequence of statements, e.g.:
+A compound expression using curly braces '{' and '}' can be used to form more complex expressions from a sequence of statements, e.g.:

     def mult_add(a : int, b : int, c : int) -> int: {